 “You should be evaluated or referred to a urogynecologist when you have problems of pelvic organ prolapse, urinary incontinence unresponsive to medications, problems with emptying the bladder or rectum, or the need for special expertise in surgical options to treat these conditions,” he said.

 What are the main differences between a gynecologist and a urogynecologist?

 “A urogynecologist is a subspecialist who has completed medical school, a four-year residency in obstetrics and gynecology, and a three-year fellowship in female pelvic medicine and reconstructive surgery,” says Dr. Kow.

 The additional training that urogynecologists undergo focuses on the surgical and non-surgical treatment of non-cancerous gynecologic problems such as pelvic floor disorders.

 Ultimately, urogynecologists are the physicians with the most in-depth knowledge and experience in this specialty.

 Many things can affect your pelvic floor, but common causes of damage include childbirth, repeated heavy lifting, straining for bowel movements, some chronic diseases, and surgery.

-One in three women after menopause is affected by these conditions, says Dr. Kudish.
-With the aging of the baby boomer generation, many of these conditions are anticipated to increase by 50 percent by the year 2050.
+“One in three women after menopause is affected by these conditions,” says Dr. Kow.
+“With the aging of the baby boomer generation, many of these conditions are anticipated to increase by 50 percent by the year 2050.”

-What if Im embarrassed or anxious about seeing a specialist?
+What if I’m embarrassed or anxious about seeing a specialist?

-If you have one of these disorders, you are not alone, says Dr. Kudish.
-Until recently, many physicians would have told you that urinary incontinence and pelvic organ prolapse are a part of the aging process that women have to live with.
+“If you have one of these disorders, you are not alone,” says Dr. Kow.
+“Until recently, many physicians would have told you that urinary incontinence and pelvic organ prolapse are a part of the aging process that women have to live with.
 You do not have to live with these conditions!
-Once a problem is recognized, the next step is to seek an evaluation from either a gynecologist or a urogynecologist, who will be able to discuss and work with you on dramatically improving your quality of life.
+Once a problem is recognized, the next step is to seek an evaluation from a urogynecologist, who will be able to discuss and work with you on dramatically improving your quality of life.”